 Digital devices are an amazing tool that give students access to many learning opportunities.
 Students will be able to download text books and course notes, communicate with teachers, record notes that will never get lost and access a wide variety of resources.
 In addition the National Qualifications Authority have begun taking steps which means that NCEA assessments will be taken online.

 We want to assure you that in no way will all school work be done on computers.
 Practical experience will still be a crucial part of the learning journey for our students, particularly in subjects like Physical Education, Technology and Science.
 Where practical, written work will still be done, as students in the short term will still have written examinations.
 What we are moving towards is a blended approach of digital and traditional methods; and this is mirrored in many schools across New Zealand now.

-Our preferred supplier for 2017 is Noel Leeming.
-The three devices recommended for 2017 are:
+Our preferred supplier for 2018 is Noel Leeming.

 Devices must meet the following requirements: